 Traversing nerve roots are a specific type of nerve root that exist at each level of the spine.
 Often, nerve roots are referred to as paired structures that originate between each vertebra and extend into the body, allowing the free-flow of information between the central nervous system and the various nerve endings.
 However, while two nerves do exist at each disc level, only one actually exits the spine (the exiting nerve root), while the other – the traversing nerve – crosses the intervertebral disc and exits through a canal below at the next level of the spine.

-To put it another way, two nerve roots exist between the first and second cervical vertebrae (C1-C2), however only the exiting nerve root emerges from the spine between C1-C2 to transmit information, while the traversing nerve crosses over the disc that separates these vertebrae and becomes the exiting nerve root at the level below between the C2 and C3 vertebrae.
-From there the process repeats until only one exiting nerve root exists at the coccyx in the tail bone.
+To put it another way, two nerve roots exist between the first and second cervical vertebrae (C1-C2); however, only the exiting nerve root emerges from the spine between C1-C2 to transmit information.
+The traversing nerve crosses over the disc that separates these vertebrae and becomes the exiting nerve root at the level below between the C2 and C3 vertebrae.
+From there, the process repeats until only one exiting nerve root exists at the coccyx in the tail bone.

 However, the proximity of a traversing nerve root to an intervertebral disc also exacerbates the risk of nerve compression in the event that the discs become damaged or deteriorated.
 Some common symptoms associated with disc degeneration and the compression of traversing nerve roots include: